Friday, 30 March 2012

 Susan Blackmore, in her 1999 book The Meme Machine, also has a chapter titled "Universal Darwinism".
 This discusses applying Darwinism to a broad range of phenomena - including human culture.

-Speculative aspects
+Speculative extensions

 Some applications of Darwinism are pretty speculative.
 The idea that the visible universe is an adaptation - by James Gardner and Lee Smolin - is one example of this.
 These speculative aspects of universal Darwinism should not be used to detract from those that are hard science.